prisms-center/phaseField/applications/nucleation/KKS_nucleation.md

 $$

 ### Weak formulation
-Writing the equations from the Kinetics section in the weak form, with the arbirary variation given by $w$ yields:
+Writing the equations from the Kinetics section in the weak form, with the arbitrary variation given by $w$ yields:

 $$
 \begin{align}